 Frank H. Thorne Chapter-at-Large

-An “international” chapter for men who are not active in a specific chapter.
+An “international” chapter for those who are not active in a specific chapter.

 Informal group singing.
 Sometimes, also slang for poor quality singing.

 Harmony University (Harmony U or HU)

 Week-long summer educational program for Barbershoppers, a cappella singers, directors, and music educators held annually in Nashville, TN on the Belmont University campus.
 Comprised of many colleges including Directors, Music Educators, Harmony, and Performance.